jfredett/hazel/LOG.md

 windfall, so I definitely want to get that going quickly, but it's probably the most 'phase-3'-y of the bunch.
 The list is in rough order, but I rarely work in order.

+# 1-APR-2025

+## 0031 - spring-cleaning-1

+- Phase 1
+    * [X] Tag audit
+    * [ ] Complete ticket making from audit.
+    * [ ] Add additional tasks to P2 from audit (if any)
+    * [ ] Merge P1
+- Phase 2
+    * [ ] Cache Refactor
+    * [ ] Variation Refactor to use Spell + Tape->Spell rename
+    * [ ] Better CI Pipeline
+    * [ ] Test Refactor
+    * [ ] Fastchess UCI test
+    * [ ] Benchmark harness

+I'm gonna make a pile of issues because I don't really want to work on this stuff necessarily right now, but I knew there were only a few logical issues in all the tags that I just kept running into, so I wanted to gather them up.

+I don't love making issues, it feels uncomfortably organized and rational, and I strive to avoid any appearance of rationality.

+It is a good opportunity to play with a new vim plugin though, so I suppose that will have to sustain me through my discomfort.

+## 1003 - spring-cleaning-1

+- Phase 1
+    * [X] Tag audit
+    * [X] Complete ticket making from audit.
+    * [X] Add additional tasks to P2 from audit (if any)
+    * [ ] Merge P1
+- Phase 2
+    * [ ] Cache Refactor
+    * [ ] Variation Refactor to use Spell + Tape->Spell rename
+    * [ ] Better CI Pipeline
+    * [ ] Test Refactor
+    * [ ] Fastchess UCI test
+    * [ ] Benchmark harness

+Just need to merge, then start a new branch.
+I didn't see any tickets that _need_ to be done in P2.
+I need to go through one last time and remove all the things I said I'd remove, and then I should be ready to merge.